albertattard/java-boot-camp/05 - Interfaces and Advanced Objects.md

 ![Inner instance classes have a reference to the object from which these are created](assets/images/Inner%20instance%20classes%20have%20a%20reference%20to%20the%20object%20from%20which%20these%20are%20created.png)

 Some programmers will mistakenly think that the data object will be garbage collected as we are not referring to it.
-After all, there are no reference to the `Data` class from within the `Rows` inner class, shown next.
+After all, there is no reference to the `Data` class from within the `Rows` inner class, shown next.

 ```java
 private class Rows implements Iterable<int[]> {